NiTzuA/textreplacer/README.md

   <li>Performce decently well?
 (I'm not sure about this part)</li>
 </ol>

-<p>However, this was just a program I made out of boredom, so the following problems are present</p>
+<p>However, this was just a program I made out of boredom, so the following problems and limitations are present</p>
 <ol>
   <li>It overrides you clipboard.
 (I made the text replacement faster to avoid users accidentally interrupting the sendkey operation by doing SetClipboard then SendKeys.Keys("^v")</li>
   <li>While the current backspace operation is fast since it uses ^{BACKSPACE}, fast typers can still accidentally override this.</li>